U.S. Route 43: History

 Prior to the completion of Corridor X in western Alabama, US 43 and US 278 shared a concurrency with US 78 between Guin and Hamilton.

 1934 proposed expansion

 In 1934 as part of a proposal to eliminate the US 31W and US 31E spilt, US 43 was to be extended north to Hopkinsville, Kentucky on US 31 and modern day US 41A.
-An auxiliary route numbered US 143 was also to be commissioned to replace US 31E to Glasgow, Kentucky.
-This plan received pushback from the Tennessee and Kentucky Departments of Transportation and the plan was scrapped.
+A highway numbered US 143 was also to be commissioned to replace US 31E to Glasgow, Kentucky.
+This plan received pushback from the states involved, and the plan was scrapped.

 Future

 Preliminary talks have indicated that Alabama state officials support a plan to upgrade US 43 to Interstate Highway standards from the Mobile metropolitan area to the I-20/I-59 interchange in Knoxville, Alabama (southwest of Tuscaloosa).
 No number has been assigned.
 The plan is estimated to cost roughly $1.6 billion.
 The project is expected to help the economies of cities in the Black Belt by connecting communities in western Alabama, the Port of Mobile, I-65, and I-20/I-59.